filmhubhq/filmhubhq.github.io/one-sheets/producers.md

 ### Let tech do the work

-* **The whole distribution process online**.
-While rights marketplaces just mimic dated industry habits, Filmhub leverages technology with no applications to join, no transaction cost, no fees, no lawyers, no conversion cost.
+* **The whole distribution process online**: while rights marketplaces just mimic dated industry habits, Filmhub leverages technology with no applications to join, no transaction cost, no fees, no lawyers, no conversion cost
 * **Auto-Pitch to top buyers** with our data-driven, content matching marketplace and built-in automated promotion channels
-* **No lawyers** - save time and legal expenses with Filmhubs pre-negotiated distribution agreements
+* **No lawyers**: save time and legal expenses with Filmhubs pre-negotiated distribution agreements
-* **Asset processing and delivery** - Filmhub includes all conversion and packaging for free.
+* **Asset processing and delivery**: Filmhub includes all conversion and packaging for free.
 Delivery within hours of licensing.

 </div>
 </div>